Up to 50% off sofas & mattresses — limited‑time deals.

 Jasper Sofa

-• Low profile that looks sharp and modern in a room
+• Low profile that looks sharp in a room

 • Sink-back comfort that feels relaxing quickly

-• Easy to sprawl without feeling boxed in
+• Easy to stretch out without feeling boxed in

 Jasper Sofa